linguistics/utexas-latex/README.md

     \usepackage{palatino}

-Or to use Times, along with a teletype font that's more compact than Courier (which is used in URLs):
+Or to use Times, along with a teletype font (which is used in URLs) that's more compact than Courier:

     \usepackage{times}
     \renewcommand*\ttdefault{cmvtt}